 As reported by the NJ Law Journal, the bill must still pass the Assembly, where there is no companion measure, and be signed by Gov. Chris Christie if it is to become law.

 We continue to provide updates as the bill progresses through the Legislature.
-In the meantime, if you are putting in place a new palimony agreement or have questions about how to turn an oral palimony agreement into a legally binding written document, we encourage to please contact us to schedule your free attorney consultation.
+In the meantime, if you are putting in place a new palimony agreement or have questions about how to turn an oral palimony agreement into a legally binding written document, we encourage to please contact us to schedule your initial attorney consultation.
 We are here to help.